akgmage/pet_adoption/README.md

 3. **Interactive Image Viewer**: By clicking on a pet's image, users can access an interactive viewer that allows zooming in and out.
 This feature provides a closer look at the pet's image, enabling users to examine details and connect emotionally with the pets.

 4. **Adopt Me Button**: On the detail page, an "Adopt Me" button is available.
-Clicking this button displays a popup message that confirms the adoption and shows the name of the adopted pet.
+Sliding this button displays a motion popup that confirms the adoption and shows the name of the adopted pet.

 5. **History Page**: The app includes a history page that lists all the adopted pets in chronological order.
 Users can view their adoption history.